D3rpchu/qt-ts-csv/README.md

 Click the button "Source file" and select the source file in the Filedialog (supported extentions: .ts, .xlsx, .csv).
-Click the button "Source file" and select the source file in the FileDialog
+Click the button "Destination file" and select the destination file in the FileDialog
 	(supported extentions: .ts, .xlsx, .csv).
 Otherwise
 	click the button "Destination Forder"